 Please consider your own desires, ability and stamina before choosing to do this entire stage in one day!

-Here is my personal Google map which I created from my uploaded GPS tracks.
+Here is my personal interactive Google map which I created from my uploaded GPS tracks.
 As usual you will find accommodations, cafés and supermarkets that I placed on the map for easy location.